bigchaindb/BEPs/18/README.md

 5. If the Election **excluding** the current Vote has less than ⅔ of positive votes and **including** the current Vote has more than ⅔ of positive votes, execute the logic to implement the Election.

 ### What is a valid Vote?
 A Validator must be able to discern valid Votes from invalid ones.
+A valid vote is a transaction where all the following conditions are true.

+1. The transaction follows the `TRANSFER` transaction spec.
+1. The transaction additionally follows the [election vote](./election_transaction_vote.yaml) transaction spec.
-A valid vote is a transaction that spends one or more Vote Tokens to the Election Address.
+1. It spends one or more Vote Tokens to the Election Address.

 ### What is a valid Election?
 A Validator must be able to discern valid Elections from invalid ones.
 A valid Election is a transaction where **all** the following conditions are true.

-1. `operation` is `CREATE`, or equivalent.
-1. The `inputs` satisfy the conditions for a CREATE transaction.
-For example, the public key listed in `inputs.owners_before` is the public key of the Initiator.
+1. The transaction complies to the `CREATE` transaction JSON schema.
+1. The transaction additionally complies to the [election JSON schema](#./election_transaction.yaml).
+1. The transaction meets schema requirements, specific to the particular election, if any.
 1. `outputs` has as many entries as the total number of Validators.
 1. Each Validator is represented in `outputs`.
 1. Each entry in `outputs` can be spent by only one Validator, and the amount attached to it is equal to the power of that Validator.

-**Note: any change in the Validator Set will make old Elections invalid.
+**Note: any change in the Validator Set makes old Elections invalid.
 Check [approach 2](#generalized-approach-approach-2) for a process that can tolerate a certain degree of change to the Validator Set.**

+**Note 2: pending validator changes do not make elections invalid.**

+### Election statuses
+The lifecycle of an Election is described by the three statuses:

+- `ongoing`
+- `concluded`
+- `inconclusive`

+`ongoing` are valid Elections denoted by committed transactions, which did not receive a sufficient amount of votes, and the validator set has not changed since their creation.

+Elections become `concluded` after they receive a sufficient amount of votes.
+See [Concluding Election](#concluding-election) for more details on how elections are concluded.

+Elections are considered `inconclusive` if they had not been concluded by the time the validator set was changed.

 ### Extra: Vote delegation
 Vote delegation is trivial.
 Let's consider a Network of three Members: Alice, Bob, and Carly.
 Alice is the Initiator, and starts a new Election.
-Alice generates a `CREATE` transaction with three outputs, one per each Member.
+Alice generates an election transaction with three outputs, one per each Member.
 Bob wants to delegate his vote to Carly, so he transfers his output to Carly, granting her more votes she can spend in the way she wants.

 ### About Election finality
 Let the Validator Set be denoted by ![V_t][eq_V_t] at time ![][eq_t], a member of a BigchainDB Network can start a new Election.
 This member is called **Initiator** (![v_it][eq_v_it] s.t. ![v_it in V][eq1]) .

 #### Valid Election
 An Election proposal is a transaction representing the matter of change.
-The _Initiator_ ![v_it][eq_v_it], issues a create election transaction ![][EC_t].
+The _Initiator_ ![v_it][eq_v_it], issues an election transaction ![][EC_t].
 The election MUST contain outputs  such that each output is populated with the public key of the Validator ![][eq_v_k] s.t. ![][v_k_in_V_t], and an amount equal to the current power ![][eq_p(v_k, t)]  of the Validator.

 #### Voting
 Once ![][EC_t] is committed in a block, the election starts.
 Independently and asynchronously, each Validator may spend its vote tokens (referred as ![][T_k]) to the election address ![][EC_t_addr] to show agreement on the matter of change.
 The Election Address ![][EC_t_addr] is the `id` of the transaction ![][EC_t].